-Reb Yosef Yitzchok's father-in-law, R. Yaakov Yisroel of Cherkas, asked him, "How do you daven?"
+Reb Yosef Yitzchok's father-in-law, R. Ya'akov Yisroel of Cherkas, asked his son in law, "How do you daven?"
 He answered that he always tries to daven with a minyan.
-Once, after davening R. Yaakov Yisroel sent a messenger to get his son-in-law, and he was told that his son-in-law was in middle of davening.
-He sent the messenger several times, and every time he was told that his son-in-law was still davening.
-When R. Yosef Yitzchok came to his father-in-law after davening, he asked him, "You told me you davened with a minyan b'tzibur?"
-R. Yosef Yitzchok answered that "My father, the Tzemach Tzedek, told me in the name of the Alter Rebbe that b'tzibur means to gather, that I have to gather all my kochos of the Neshamah and the sparks, together to daven, and that takes time."
-(Farbrengen 19 Kislev 5719)
+Once after davening R. Ya'akov Yisroel sent a messenger to get his son-in-law, he was told that his son-in-law was in middle of davening.
+He sent the messenger several times, and every time he was told his son-in-law was still davening.
+When R. Yosef Yitzchok came to his fatherin-law after davening, his father-in-law asked him, "You told me you davened with a minyan b'tzibur?"
+R. Yosef Yitzchok answered that my father, the Tzemach Tzedek, told me in the name of the Alter Rebbe that b'tzibur means to gather, that I have to gather all my kochos of the Neshamah, and the sparks together to daven, and that takes time.
+(Farbrengen 19 Kislev, 5719)